Surajpulkute95/CTJGP-Capstone-Project/README.md

 aws configure
 ```

-Create a directory and inside that directory create your terraform files to create a instance.
+Create a directory and inside that directory create your terraform files to create an instance and ssh into it.

 Refer to the below

 * [Create Key-pair and Launch EC2 Instance](https://github.com/Mehar-Nafis/TerraformLabs/blob/main/AWS-Key%20Pair%20Generation.md)